MAS INTERNATIONAL MANAGEMENT

 Based on the research prospectus, the heads of program check the fit of the chosen topics with the planned doctorate with Silpakorn University.
 For this purpose, the research prospectus is reviewed by at least three members of the DBA committee of Silpakorn University within six weeks from its submission.
 The feedback of the DBA committee includes any required adjustments and redactions.
 The student submitting the prospectus is then given two months to revise his or her research prospectus and resubmitted it for a further review.
 In total, two resubmissions are allowed.
 If the DBA committee does not approve the prospectus after a second submission, the student is barred from pursuing the DBA any further.

 With their DBA proposal, the students describe their research intentions or DBA thesis in detail, working off from their preparatory research efforts.
-The work on the DBA proposal typically starts after attending the Joint Study Weeks Bangkok (Focus Module 3) in consultation with the chosen doctoral supervisor and co-advisor.
+An advanced draft of the DBA proposal should have been developed before attending the Joint Study Weeks Bangkok (Focus Module 3), so that it can be discussed during the Joint Study Weeks Bangkok and finalized after the Joint Study Weeks Bangkok.
 The DBA proposal must be written in English.

 After handing in their final DBA proposal, the work is reviewed in terms of its quality, relevance, and feasibility by the Proposal Examination Committee of Silpakorn University and defended – in person or by video conference call – by the submitting students in front of that committee.
 At the end of the defence, the Proposal Examination Committee informs the students about their decision.